henck/imagefs/README.md

     make
     make install

-Since Imagefs uses `autoconf` you should have not trouble compiling it.
+Since Imagefs uses `autoconf` you should have no trouble compiling it.

 ## Usage